-Veterinary-Approved Supplements for Urinary Tract (Bladder) Infections in Dogs and Cats
+Veterinary-Approved Supplements for Urinary Tract (Bladder) Infections in Pets

 Many cats and dogs have chronic urinary tract infections (UTIs).
 As soon as the dog or cat finishes a round of antibiotics, a few days later, the symptoms return.
 Signs your pet may have a urinary infection (bladder infection) include frequent urination, straining during urination, mucus or blood with urination, licking the genitals, "accidents" or urinating in unusual places (even right in front of you), excessive drinking and crying or meowing.
 Sometimes the signs of a bladder infection may be very subtle and the only clue is that your pet just isn't acting like him or herself.